ValentaCodes/Markdown-Generator/README.md

 ## **Usage**

-- Navigate to respective directory where files where downloaded
+- Navigate to respective directory where files downloaded
 - cd into develop

   ```